GameStop soars on building NFT trading hub, crypto partnerships

 By Medha Singh and Shashank Nayar

-Jan 7 (Reuters) - GameStop Corp's GME.N plans to expand its non-fungible tokens (NFTs) marketplace and partner with crypto firms boosted the video game retailer's shares by 17.5% in premarket trading and also lifted other meme stocks.
+Jan 7 (Reuters) - GameStop Corp's GME.N plans to expand its non-fungible tokens (NFTs) marketplace and partner with crypto firms boosted the video game retailer's shares by about 17% on Friday and also lifted other "meme stocks".

-GameStop shares have been languishing for a while, like several other meme stocks, as interest from retail investors dwindled.
-The lot, which coordinated on online forums such as Reddit to talk up the shares and hurt bearish hedge funds, was responsible for massive gains in the stocks in early 2021.
+Shares of GameStop have been languishing for a while, like several other meme stocks, as interest from retail investors dwindled.
+The lot, which coordinated on online forums such as Reddit to talk up the shares and hurt bearish hedge funds, was responsible for massive gains in the stocks in 2021.

 GameStop is building an online hub for trading NFTs for virtual game collectibles and is close to signing partnerships with two crypto companies to help develop games on blockchain and NFT technology, according to a media report.